Daikon-Sun/VFX2017/hw2/README.md

                                           0: NONE
                                           1: (0, number of bands)
 ```
-For example, `./main -i input_images.txt -o result/out -v -p 1 -d 1 -m 2 -j 1
+For example, `./main -i input_images.txt -o result/out -z 0.25 -p 1 -d 1 -m 2
---projection_para 2000 -s 4 --stitching_para 5 2000 --blending_para 4` will be
+-j 1 --projection_para 2000 -s 4 --stitching_para 5 2000 --blending_para 4` will
-a valid input.
+be a valid input.
 This is also the default value is you simple typed `./main`.